I’m not just fat, I’m old: has the study of body image overlooked “old talk”?

 With regards to friends and family old talk (F&F OT), an overwhelming majority (84%) of participants reported at least occasional F&F OT, and we found a significant third person effect, t (826) = −10.88, p < .001.
 As with fat talk, we see a pronounced rise in frequency in response to the media old talk question.
 Ninety-seven percent of participants reported exposure to at least occasional media old talk, and 59% frequent.
 Media old talk differed significantly as compared to self-old talk, t (829) = −29.56, p < .001.

-Correlations between fat talk & old talk scales and measures of body image and eating disorder pathology
+Relationships between fat talk, old talk, body image and ED pathology

 Based on the finding that old talk frequency was most common in the two oldest age groups, we also examined correlations in this subsample (see Table 5).
 As with the total sample, all correlations were highly significant (p < .001).
 Interestingly, the fat talk and old talk scales became more correlated in this subgroup.
 Further, in contrast to the total sample, old talk correlations were mostly equivalent to, or greater than, those found for fat talk for thin-ideal internalization (general and athlete) and ED pathology.
 Finally, with the exception of appearance ageing anxiety, all correlations increased for the old talk scale in this subsample relative to the general sample.